spooozy/pet-phone-book/docs/ARCHITECTURE.md

 - Description of the data flow for viewing contact details (follow lime or light green arrows on the scheme):
     - Pre-requisites: The `Contact details` screen appears.
     - Flow:
-	- The UI calls a method in controller to add new contact.
+	- The UI calls a method in controller to get specific contact.
 	- The controller passes the request to the logic layer (calls the method from the logic layer).
 	- The logic layer makes a request to the storage.
 	- The storage retrieves specific contact and returns as single entity.